sensu/sensu-docs/content/sensu-core/0.29/guides/securing-rabbitmq.md

 {{< highlight shell >}}
 rabbitmqctl set_permissions -p /sensu <CLIENT-USER> '((?!keepalives|results).)*' '.*' '((?!keepalives|results).)*'{{< /highlight >}}

-This simply means that the client user we create for our randomly-named clients will have full `write` permissions.
+This means that the client user we create for our randomly-named clients will have full `write` permissions.

 ## Vhost Permissions for Sensu Servers{#vhost-permissions-servers}